 “These are for college kids, for a little money while at school,” or “it’s to get them off their feet once they graduate high school,” is the common tongue of the land.

-Everyone seems to forget that you use to be able to afford college or university at minimum wage.
-When McDonalds first opened it paid livable wages, but as time passed wage increases slowly rised in the industry and the corporation’s profit margin sky rocketed.
-Now this isn’t just McDonalds, this is fast food across the board.
+Everyone seems to forget they used to be able to afford college or university tuition at minimum wages.
+When McDonald’s first opened, the company paid livable wages, but as time passed wage increases slowly rose in the industry and the corporation’s profit margin sky rocketed.
+Now this isn’t just McDonald’s, this is fast food restaurants across the board.
 It is a combination of sluggish minimum wage increases, inflation, severe increases in higher education tuition, and taking advantage of the part time job designation.

 I would go as far as to say an unpaid internship is better than having a “starter job,” wither it be a fast food joint or regular restaurant’s support staff.
 At least at an internship you are learning skills that can benefit you for your career job.